neticdk/k8s-workshop/simple-kubernetes/README.md

 ## What have we learned

 You have seen how you can create, change and control objects in a kubernetes cluster using the command line and arguments from the command line.
+You can now deploy a containerised application into a kubernetes cluster, which creates a replicaset and executes a pod having a container inside.
+You can expose that application using a service and do a portforward in order to call the application.
+You have learned that a default namespace is used if nothing else is specified.

 We will now do the same in a declarative way, where the biggest difference is that you have you configurations declared in files and kubectl is in this workshop used to push this information to the cluster.